Have you ever wondered what your quilts would be appraised for?

 The appraisers do not sit around, have a discussion and come up with a value.
 They go through a prescribed procedure and the value is calculated from an independent scale.
 The appraisal process is an attempt to apply an objective methodology to what can be, a very subjective thing.

 The valuers are unaware of the actual cost of commercial quilting, patterns, materials etc. They assess the durability and quality of the materials used for the purpose intended and score appropriately.
 Design and the quality of quilting are assessed based on the actual result, not the cost of achieving that result.

 (Article by Chris Coulbeck-McMurray)

-When valuing a quilt, the Valuation Committee uses a point system.
-An average of the points allocated by all valuers are given a figure in dollars according to a scale.
-This figure is multiplied by the square measurement of the quilt to give the valuation of the quilt.
+When valuing a quilt, the Appraisal Committee uses a point system.
+An average of the points allocated by all appraisals are given a figure in dollars according to a scale.
+This figure is multiplied by the square measurement of the quilt to give the appraisal of the quilt.

 All aspects of the quilt are carefully considered under the headings of:

-Points that Valuers look for include the following:
+Points that Appraisers look for include the following: